Scholarships and Costs

 Erasmus+ scholarships will be awarded to students from Erasmus+ Partner Countries* for each of the three Rounds of SpaceMaster during 2015-2019.

-* Erasmus+ Partner Country: students who come from a country other than an EU Member State, Former Yugoslav Republic of Macedonia (FYROM), Iceland, Liechtenstein, Norway or Turkey and who are not residents nor have carried out their main activity (studies, training or work) for more than a total of 12 months over the last five years in one of these countries.
+* An Erasmus+ Partner Country is a country other than: an EU Member State, Former Yugoslav Republic of Macedonia (FYROM), Iceland, Liechtenstein, Norway or Turkey.
+To qualify students cannot have been residents nor have carried out their main activity (studies, training or work) for more than a total of 12 months over the last five years in one of the countries listed.
 The 5-year reference period for this 12-month rule is calculated backwards from the submission deadline.

-The number of scholarships for each Round will be defined by the EU Education, Audiovisual and Culture Executive Agency (EACEA).
+The Consortium will define the number of scholarships for each Round in order to fulfill the shared funding principles outlined by the EU Education, Audiovisual and Culture Executive Agency (EACEA).

 Erasmus+ Application Limit